diddenbludden/Straftat-Cheats/README.md

 ** SharpMonoInjector.dll - Launcher DLL (Launcher wont work without this) **

-Optional: Build From Source
-If you prefer not to use the precompiled binaries, both injector.exe and straftat.dll can be built manually from the source code.
-This ensures that you fully trust the binaries you are running.
+Optional: Build From Source if you think its a virus you can feel free to look through all the code to compile the launcher press <code>
+and save as a zip
+the only thing that will get flagged by windows defender is the SharpMonoInjector.dll

+to build your own SharpMonoInjector.dll it is the solution called SharpMonoInjector you can feel free to look through this code as there is nothing to hide

 Injection Process

-Run injector.exe
+Run Launcher.exe

-Select the target process from the list

-Choose the DLL (strafthot.dll) to inject

-Click Inject to perform the injection
+and press launch!

 # Features
 # Aiming: